Electrical wiring: Electrical panels

 Electrical panels are easily accessible junction boxes used to reroute and switch electrical services.
-The term is often used to refer to circuit breaker panels or fuseboxes.
+The term is often used to refer to circuit breaker panels or fuse boxes.
 Local codes can specify physical clearance around the panels.

 Degradation by pests

 Squirrels, rats, and other rodents may gnaw on unprotected wiring, causing fire and shock hazards.
 This is especially true of PVC-insulated telephone and computer network cables.
 Several techniques have been developed to deter these pests, including insulation loaded with pepper dust.

 Early wiring methods

 The first interior power wiring systems used conductors that were bare or covered with cloth, which were secured by staples to the framing of the building or on running boards.
 Where conductors went through walls, they were protected with cloth tape.
 Splices were done similarly to telegraph connections, and soldered for security.
 Underground conductors were insulated with wrappings of cloth tape soaked in pitch, and laid in wooden troughs which were then buried.
 Such wiring systems were unsatisfactory because of the danger of electrocution and fire, plus the high labour cost for such installations.

 The first electrical codes arose in the 1880s with the commercial introduction of electrical power; however, many conflicting standards existed for the selection of wire sizes and other design rules for electrical installations, and a need was seen to introduce uniformity on the grounds of safety.